JC118711/BFOR643-VirusTotal-IR-Analysis/README.md

 ![Workflow](images/workflow.png)

-*(Teammate: create or upload a diagram showing this process if possible)*
+*(Teammate: maybe create a diagram showing this process if possible)*
 ***